Puresyn/KeyMaster/Readme.txt

 While there are many future features in-mind for Key Master to expand its usefulness, how far it may go and when that will happen is largely dependent on its user base.
-So, if you find Key Master useful, tell your friends!
+So, if you find Key Master useful, make sure to give us feeedback and tell your friends!

 Repository: (Not yet public)
 For full source code, bug submission, bug tracking, and other source related